Possible SkyTrain disruption starting Tuesday.

 The Creative Art Pathway (CAP) stream consists of three components:

-Candidates who meet Emily Carr’s visual art portfolio and academic admissions requirements but do not meet the minimum IELTS score and whose IELTS score is not lower than 5.5 in any skill area will receive a conditional offer of admission from ECUAD to attend the Creative Art Pathway program.
+Candidates who meet Emily Carr’s visual art portfolio and academic admissions requirements but do not meet the minimum IELTS score and whose IELTS score is not lower than 5.5 in any skill area may apply for the Creative Art Pathway (FDNS-VC) program.

 The CAP program will be offered in the Fall (September to December) term in conjunction with the Emily Carr University and Vancouver Community College academic schedules.
 Students may be required to take one or two terms depending on their skill level and academic progression through the program.

 Prospective Students interested in applying to this program should contact firstname.lastname@example.org